lars-derichter/user-interfaces-files/README.md

-# user-interfaces-portfolio
+# user-interfaces-files
-Examples and code for the portfolio assignment in the User Interfaces class at Graduaat Programmeren
+Examples and files for the User Interfaces course at Thomas More University of Applied Sciences.